 You’ve been working with a company for 8 months now.
 They provide you with monthly updates & show you a score that’s improving with each round of activity.
 You’re feeling pretty good.
 After all, your mortgage broker told you to get in the 620-640 range for your mid-score.
 Not only are you there, you are at a 650!
 And when you check your own credit with the 3 bureaus, you’re at a 702/650/680.
 Whoo Hooo!
 Time to go have that mortgage broker started on a loan application to buy that dream home!
 BUT when he/she pulls your credit, your tri-merge FICO scores are 550/590/570!

 TransUnion provides you what they call a TransRisk score.
 Keep in mind that the 3 Major Credit Bureaus (Equifax, Experian & TransUnion), are NOT non-profit companies.
 They are a business to make money.
 Don’t believe me?
 Just call one of them and see how quick they are to upsell you on a monthly credit monitoring plan.
 They’ll give you a free report as a teaser for a free trial period, too.
-But to get back to our original point on this subject, here’s the FINE PRINT from a credit repair company who uses TransRisk scores for their clients:◊
+But to get back to our original point on this subject, here’s the FINE PRINT from a credit repair company that uses TransRisk scores for their clients:◊

 Our credit repair company “solely monitors your…TransRisk credit score, created and provided by TransUnion.
 Although the TransRisk credit score may provide a good measurement of credit score improvement and credit ranking, it should not be interpreted as a FICO® credit score or as the only factor in determining if [you] are eligible for credit.
 The relational formula provided is for comparison only.
 The TransUnion TransRisk score 3.0 ranges from 150 – 950.
 The FICO® score ranges from 300 – 850.
 It’s important to remember that while the two scores may correlate, they don’t predict each other exactly.
 For that reason, your…FICO® score may not be similar [to the score provided by us] if you were to access them today.”